What is prediabetes and who is at risk?

 - Prediabetes - tips for living a healthy lifeHave you or someone close to you been diagnosed with pre-diabetes?
 Check out these tips and ideas for living healthily with the condition.

 - Can you reverse prediabetes?
 Eight steps you can take right now.If you have received a diagnosis of prediabetes, you might be wondering: can prediabetes be reversed?
+A diagnosis of prediabetes doesn’t necessarily lead to type 2 diabetes.
+Learn what steps you can take to reverse prediabetes.

 - Prediabetes and metabolic syndrome: what's the risk?In the last few years, many of us who treat people with diabetes have made a point of saying, There is no such thing as borderline diabetes!